Angry Birds Seasons: Season 2015

-2016
+Season 2016

-Levels

-The seventh season began on February 11, 2016, a Valentine's Day episode was released, entitled "Fairy Hogmother", which is set in a fairytale storybook, featuring magic wands that trigger actions when hit, and (strangely) imprisoned Birds that give the player an extra Bird when the cage (holding the Bird) is destroyed.
-As spring rolled around about a month later, a new episode was released, called "Marie Hamtionette" where we celebrate Versailles Festival (after Marie Antoinette, queen of France in the 1700s), which is set in the garden of Ludpig XVI's (Louis XVI) estate, complete with hedges and topiarys across a wide landscape.
-On June 27, 2016, summer 2016 kicked off with a new summer-themed world entitled "Summer Camp", which is (hence the name) a summer camp set in a mountainous forest at dawn, including many popular activities one would find at a camp, including human swimming, archery, rock climbing, and many more popular summer activities.
-The summer 2016 update also added a new mode to the course of gameplay, "The Pig Challenge", which is set in a tournament style format, having players compete against friends and other players in a randomized set of weekly levels for trophies and power-ups.
-Fall 2016 started with "Piggywood Studios" where the Pigs reenact famous movie scenes from Indiana Jones, King Kong, The Angry Birds Movie, Aliens, Back to the Future, and more.
-It’s the whole event of Hollywood Film Festival.
-It continued with the Halloween episode "Hammier Things", which was based on TV series Stranger Things, and concluded with the Christmas episode "Ragnahog", which is also an vikings theme and is set in a Nordic theme.
-It’s also the final episode of Angry Birds Seasons.
+The sixth season began on February 11, 2016, a Valentine's Day episode was released, entitled "Fairy Hogmother", which is set in a fairytale storybook, featuring magic wands that trigger actions when hit, and imprisoned Birds that give the player an extra Bird when the cage is destroyed.
+As spring rolled around about a month later, a new episode was released, called "Marie Hamtionette", in celebration of the Versailles Festival (after Marie Antoinette, queen of France in the 1700s).
+In June 2016, the summer-themed episode entitled "Summer Camp", would be released.
+Its setting was a summer camp set in a mountainous forest at dawn.
+This update also added a new mode, "The Pig Challenge", which is set in a tournament style format, having players compete against friends and other players in a randomized set of weekly levels for trophies and power-ups.
+August 2016 would be when "Piggywood Studios Part 1" released.
+Its theme involved around the Pigs re-enacting famous movie scenes from Indiana Jones, King Kong, The Angry Birds Movie, Aliens, Back to the Future, and more.Its sequel episode, "Piggywood Studios Part 2" would be released a month later. the Halloween episode "Hammier Things", which was a parody of the Netflix series Stranger Things, would be released in October as the game's fifth and final Halloween themed episode.
+The year, and the game as a whole, concluded with the seventh Christmas episode "Ragnahog", which had a Viking theming.

-Special Items

-Levels

-Like the original game, all episodes have an item representing them which are flying around on the main menu screen once the episode is complete.
-For example, completing Winter Wonderham awards the player with a star-shaped cookie.

 Ports

 At E3 2012 in Los Angeles, Rovio and distribution partner Activision announced plans to bring Angry Birds Seasons, along with the original Angry Birds and Angry Birds Rio, to the PlayStation 3, Xbox 360, and Nintendo 3DS systems.
-Bundled together as Angry Birds Trilogy, the games were built specifically for their respective consoles, taking advantage of their unique features, such as support for PlayStation Move, Kinect, high-definition displays, and glasses-free 3D visuals.
-The trilogy was also available for Wii and Wii U.
+Bundled together as Angry Birds Trilogy, the games were built specifically for their respective consoles, taking advantage of their unique features.